ahsanwtc/algorithms-princeton/README.md

 #### Hint:

-Use two stacks, one to store all of the items and a second stack to store the maximums.
+Use two stacks, one to store all the items and a second stack to store the maximums.

+## Elementary Sorts

+### 1. Intersection of two sets

+Given two arrays $a[]$ and $b[]$, each containing $n$ distinct 2D points in the plane, design a sub-quadratic algorithm to count the number of points that are contained both in array $a[]$ and array $b[]$.

+### 2. Permutation

+Given two integer arrays of size $n$, design a sub-quadratic algorithm to determine whether one is a permutation of the other.
+That is, do they contain exactly the same entries but, possibly, in a different order.